 This Homemade Guacamole Recipe is a quick and easy recipe that’s great for any party!
 It’s healthy, great to dip chips or vegetables in, and it’s great with any Mexican dish!

 Just like Pico de Gallo I can eat a good Homemade Guacamole by the spoonful!
 I am a little pickier about my guacamole than my pico though.
 There have been several times at restaurants I couldn’t stomach their guacamole.
 Thankfully making homemade guacamole is really easy and takes no time at all.

 Until I started making my own guacamole I didn’t realize how many different variations there are out there.
 Honestly, until I started blogging I never knew how many different ways you could use an avocado other than slicing and making into guacamole. #truth

 It’s so easy and once you have this basic recipe down it’s easy to make variations.
 I’m including a roma tomato in this recipe and I know most recipes don’t use one but we really like it this way and it adds a little pop of color.
-If you just can’t stand tomatoes leave it out, it won’t change the recipe that much.
+If you just can’t stand tomatoes leave them out, it won’t change the recipe that much.

 How to tell if an avocado is ripe:

 Having ripe avocados is VERY important to good guacamole.
 Give a gentle squeeze to your avocado and if it’s hard then it’s not ripe yet and it won’t taste good and it’s extremely hard to peel!
 When you gently squeeze the avocado it should give slightly anymore and it’s overripe and will be mushy.